abhiramvarma92/micronaut-cassandra-sample/README.md

  definition: This is user for returning all Users

-3) POST request for deleting  new object
+3) POST request for deleting User
   Request :  http://<ip>:<port>/deleteUser
-  RequestMethod: POST
+  RequestMethod: DELETE
-   definition: This is user for sample user creation
+   definition: This is  for sample user deletion
    body:
         {
        "userId":"userId",